Louise Richardson: Published works

-Awards and honours, and boards
+Awards, honours, and boards

 Awards

 In 2009 Richardson received the Trinity College Dublin Alumni Award.

 In 2013 Harvard University awarded Richardson the Graduate School of Arts and Sciences Centennial Medal.
 In 2016, she received the inaugural Emily Winifred Dickson award from the Royal College of Surgeons in Ireland, which recognises women who have made an outstanding contribution to their field.

-Richardson has been awarded numerous other prizes including Harvard's Sumner Prize in 1989 for her doctoral dissertation on the prevention of war and the establishment of universal peace.
+Richardson's other prizes including Harvard's Sumner Prize in 1989 for her doctoral dissertation on the prevention of war and the establishment of universal peace.
 Her excellence in teaching undergraduates at Harvard was recognized in 1989 with the Abramson Award.
 In 2000, she won the Levenson Prize, which is awarded annually by the student body to the best teacher in the college.

 Richardson was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for attracting more undergraduates from disadvantaged backgrounds to University of Oxford and to University of St Andrews, and for securing the partnership with AstraZeneca for the production and distribution of the COVID-19 vaccine developed at University of Oxford.

 In 2022, the Dame Louise Richardson Chair in Global Security was created at Oxford's Blavatnik School of Government in her honor.

 Business & Finance honored Richardson in Ireland with the Sutherland Leadership Award in 2023 in recognition of her contributions to higher education and for her instrumental role in developing the Oxford/AstraZeneca vaccine.

+In December 2025, Richardson received the Knight's Order of Arts and Letters from the French Ministry of Culture.
+In May 2026, Richardson was awarded the Foreign Policy Association Medal in recognition of her work to expand public knowledge of international affairs.